veekaybee/veekaybee.github.io/content/blog/2022-07-26-deep-learning.md

 date = '2022-07-25'
 site = '@vboykis'
-title = "How to prepare an AWS environment for deep learning" description = 'There's a lot of steps'
+title = "How to prepare an AWS environment for deep learning" description = 'It's easy once you already know how to do it'
 +++

 I've been getting started in open-source development with PyTorch, starting with [running and testing the examples for Pytorch in distributed mode.](https://github.com/pytorch/examples/pull/988).
 Big thanks [to Mark](https://twitter.com/marksaroufim) for reviewing and merging my first PR!